 - Butter

-- Flour– An all-purpose white flour is good, or a gluten-free flour works just as well
+- Flour– An all-purpose white flour is good, or gluten-free flour works just as well.

 - Milk– Whole milk is the best as the high fat makes a creamier sauce.

-- Cheese and block of Cream Cheese – a couple of different cheeses enhance the dish.
+- Sharp Cheddar Cheese – a couple of different cheeses enhance the dish.

 - Mustard Powder